-Seated band abductions are great the help strengthen the outer hips with a bit of added resistance... plus, you get to sit down (these are my all time favorite bands for anything hip and glute related!)
+Seated band abductions are great.
+They help strengthen the outer hips with a bit of added resistance... plus, you get to sit down (these are the resistance bands I use for anything hip and glute related!)

 Standing Band Hip Thrust

 Working your glutes is more important now than ever.
 Your glutes are just one muscle part of your pelvic floor that helps to support your organs.
 And while I adore hip thrusts and glute bridges, there comes a time in pregnancy when they become uncomfortable.